Ajide-Oluwatosin80/HR-Performance-Analysis/README.md

 - **Location:** We investigate the number of employees at headquarters versus remote locations, highlighting the company's geographical presence.

-- **Employee Tenure:** By calculating average employment length for terminated employees, we gain insights into the average length of employment and potential turnover patterns.
+- **Employee Tenure:** By calculating the average employment length for terminated employees, we gain insights into the average length of employment and potential turnover patterns.

 - **Gender and Departments:** We explore gender distribution across departments and job titles, identifying possible gender imbalances within specific roles.